 Here are some pictures of the notable computers I have used.

-Here is my current desktop computer setup, which I use to build DSx86, for example.
+Here is my desktop computer setup, which I used in 2011 to build DSx86, for example.
 You can see I run Ubuntu Linux in a window within Windows XP, and I am currently transferring the latest build of DS2x86 onto my Nintendo DS Lite via FTP.

 I use the mCubed HFX Classic Media-PC case, together with an SSD disk and passive power in my PC, so that it has no moving parts and thus makes no noise.
 The keyboard is from a long since dead Dell computer, which I purchased because it was one of the most silent computers available at that time.
 I like the feel of that keyboard so it has stayed my preferred keyboard even when the computers themselves have changed.

 Almost completely hidden behind my monitor is my Mustek PowerMust Office UPS, which is very useful when living in a rural area.
 We get blackouts every now and then, usually during thunderstorms or heavy snowfalls, so having an UPS is very much worth the peace of mind it provides when coding software.